-For more information on Parkinson’s disease and family and friends, please visit the EPDA website.
+For more information on Parkinson’s disease and family and friends, please visit Parkinson’s Europe website.

 Visiting loved ones with Parkinson’s disease during the pandemic

 Resources & Tools

 Prep: Cook: Serves: